KaustubhMukdam/portfolio_website/deploy.md

 git push heroku main
 ```

-### 5. Railway (Full Stack)
+### 5. Render (Full Stack)

-1. Connect your GitHub repository to Railway
+1. Connect your GitHub repository to Render
-2. Railway will automatically detect your Flask app
+2. Create a new Web Service pointing to your repository
-3. Set environment variables in Railway dashboard
+3. Set environment variables in Render dashboard
 4. Deploy

 ## Environment Variables